niclaszll/spotify-listening-party/README.md

 ### room/queue/add_track

-Add a track to the current queue
+Add a track to the current queue.

 ```
 {